 Sitting on the northern side of LA County, Burbank, AKA the "Media Capital of the World," is home to a plethora of Hollywood’s top studios and stands as the focal point of the movie industry dating back to the early 1920s.
 Burbank offers vast amounts of office space and is in close proximity to Los Angeles’ finest culinary options and vibrant nightlife.
 Companies located here include Walt Disney Co., Deluxe Entertainment, Insomniac Games, and Nickelodeon.

 Perched between Burbank and Pasadena, Glendale is one of Los Angeles’ largest regions with a population of over 200,000.
-Like Burbank, Glendale also shares a rich history of the entertainment business.
+Like Burbank, Glendale also shares a rich history in the entertainment business.
 Marvel Animation Studios and Dreamworks Animation are among the many headquarters in this bustling entertainment community.
 About 10 miles northeast of Downtown LA, Pasadena is a borough of Los Angeles famous for the legendary Rose Bowl stadium.
-The city’s rich character and charming atmosphere makes it one of the more desired areas in the Los Angeles area.
+The city’s rich character and charming atmosphere make it one of the more desired areas in the Los Angeles area.

 Things to do in the Tri-Cities